ROCm/OpenFOAM_HMM/doc/Build.md

 The compilation process is self-contained and will compile and install all OpenFOAM code and dependencies.

-- Test the system readiness (optional)
+- Test the system readiness (optional, not supported for cross-compilation)
 ```
 foamSystemCheck
 ```